mortaas/vive_rrcc/vive_bridge/README.md

 ## To-do list
 * Save and load the parameters that are changed by dynamic reconfigure
 * Implement [libsurvive - lightweight HTC Vive library](https://github.com/cnlohr/libsurvive) as an alternative interface to the [OpenVR SDK](https://github.com/ValveSoftware/openvr)
+* Implement handling of tracked devices with virtual functions for drop-in support of alternative interfaces
+* Implement haptic feedback on the VIVE Controllers